19 September 2022

-Changes in language and interactions
+1. Changes in their language and interactions

-- Displaying a lack of interest in things they would normally enjoy or be involved in
+- Displaying a lack of interest in things they would normally enjoy

 - Withdrawing from those around them